klust/LUMI-BE-training-materials/docs/intro-evolving/03_LUMI_access.md

 is responsible and every step adds to the latency.
 We've seen many cases where the biggest contributor to the latency was actually the campus network of the user.

-The second important option is to transfer data via the object storage system LUMI-O.
+The second important option is to **transfer data via the object storage system LUMI-O**.
 To transfer data to LUMI, you'd first push the data to LUMI-O and then on LUMI pull it from LUMI-O. When transferring data to your home institute, you'd first push it onto LUMI-O from LUMI and then pull the data from LUMI-O to your work machine.